 - When will tasks be completed?
 Will the group stagger the completion of the various tasks or will it all be completed at once?

 - Who will complete various tasks?
 Will individuals be assigned to different tasks or will the group work collectively on all tasks?

 Instructors can encourage groups to develop these norms early in the group project by making it a required activity after the groups are formed.

-Collaborative tools, such as the group wiki tool in Blackboard, could be used for the members to collectively develop the norms.
+Collaborative tools could be used for the members to collectively develop the norms.